krateoplatformops/oasgen-provider/README.md

 #### Tips and best practices for RestDefinition authoring

 - Start with both `findby` and `get` actions where applicable: `findby` to locate a resource using human-friendly identifiers, `get` for subsequent, efficient lookups using technical IDs.
-(See the dedicated action sections below in this README.)
+(See the dedicated action sections below: [action `findby`](#action-findby) and [action `get`](#action-get).)
 - Keep `identifiers` small, unique, and human-friendly (e.g., name, email), and place technical IDs (e.g., id, uuid) under `additionalStatusFields`.
+It is important to choose identifiers that are unique per resource.
-- Use `configurationFields` to expose cookies, headers, query and path parameters (e.g., api-version) across specific actions with a specific array or all actions with ["*"].
+- Use `configurationFields` to expose cookies, headers, query and path parameters (e.g., `api-version`) across specific actions with a specific array or all actions with ["*"].

 #### Regex and enums (for reference)

 - `resource.oasPath` regex: `^(configmap:\/\/([a-z0-9-]+)\/([a-z0-9-]+)\/([a-zA-Z0-9.-_]+)|https?:\/\/\S+)$`
 - Allowed `verbsDescription[].action` values: `create`, `update`, `get`, `delete`, `findby`
 - Allowed HTTP `verbsDescription[].method` values: `GET`, `POST`, `PUT`, `DELETE`, `PATCH`

 ### About Resource reconciliation and RestDefinition Actions